nsheikh23/D3-challenge/README.md

 The data set included with the assignment is based on 2014 ACS 1-year estimates: [https://factfinder.census.gov/faces/nav/jsf/pages/searchresults.xhtml](https://factfinder.census.gov/faces/nav/jsf/pages/searchresults.xhtml), but you are free to investigate a different data set.
 The current data set includes data on rates of income, obesity, poverty, etc. by state.
 MOE stands for "margin of error."

 ## Task
 Constructed an interactive scatter plot that displayed relationships between all the factors recorded in the data provided.
 For details on each scatter point, a tooltip was added.

+The plot can be accessed at: https://nsheikh23.github.io/D3-challenge/

 ![7-animated-scatter](Images/7-animated-scatter.gif)